Overall Score 6.5 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-IP ratings is the rank of protection given by an enclosure, against solids and liquids.
-In the format of IPXX, 'X' represents a number The first value of the IP rating means protection against solids such as dust, while the second refers to resistance against liquids (water).
+IP ratings refer to the rank of protection given by an enclosure, against solids and liquids.
+The letters 'IP' are followed by two values The first value refers to protection against solids say dust, while the second refers to resistance against liquids (sweat).

-Having a value of IP44, the JLab Go Air's rating is read as, the first value of 4 denotes that they are protected against objects greater than 1.0mm such as wire, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
-In comparison to the JLab Go Air, JBL Live Free 2 have a rating of IPX5 meaning that
+Scoring IP44, the JLab Go Air's rating is read as, the first value of 4 denotes that they are protected against objects greater than 1.0mm such as wire, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+Compared to the JLab Go Air, JBL Live Free 2 have a rating of IPX5 meaning that

 no data available to specify a protection rating